BEST: BLUM 38N SOFT CLOSE

 It happens.

-And sometimes it’s mis-labeling of the products or lack of clarity on the websites you might be buying them from.
-So make sure to double check the hinge style against your cabinet construction.
+And sometimes, it’s mislabeling of the products or lack of clarity on the websites you might buy them from.
+The solution?
+Make sure to double-check the hinge style against your cabinet construction.

 5. Not Positioning The Hinge Cup Properly